-- (a) be satisfied that the work done by the student shows beyond reasonable doubt that the student would have passed the assessment; and - (b) be informed of the circumstances which must be such that: - (1) the student is not able to complete the final assessment within a reasonable period of time; and - (2) the Examiners could not recommend the degree based on the range of marks available. - 15.6 The Board of Examiners will act as end point assessors for integrated end point assessment (EPA) apprenticeship programmes at module level, and for regulated apprenticeships programmes at course level.
+- a) be satisfied that the work done by the student shows beyond reasonable doubt that the student would have passed the assessment; and - b) be informed of the circumstances which must be such that: - the student is not in a position to complete the final assessment within a reasonable period of time; and - ii. the Examiners could not recommend the degree based on the range of marks available.